jopemachine-arvis/arvis/documents/develop-arvis.md

 * [Macos](./build-macos.md)
 * [Linux](./build-linux.md)

+## module aliasing

+Currently, module aliasing is applied on `renderer process`'s scripts.

+To apply module aliasing on main process, you might need to update some webpack config.

 ## iohook config

 This package uses [iohook](https://github.com/electron/releases) which depending on the version of the electron and node, has different binaries.